Shujath786/free-genai-bootcamp-2025/genai-architecting/Readme.md

 ## Considerations

-We're considering JAIS for its open-source flexibility and extensive training data, supporting 30 billion parameters and provides accurate Arabic grammar, syntax, and vocabulary explanations, making it suitable for learners at all levels.
+We're considering GPT4 for its open-source flexibility and extensive training data, supporting more than 175 billion parameters and provides accurate Arabic grammar, syntax, and vocabulary explanations, making it suitable for learners at all levels.